 Step 4: The PO finance company compensates the supplier in the following ways: Upon approval and the proper documents to the importer, Bankers Factoring, the purchase order financing company pays your supplier to manufacture and deliver the products necessary to complete the purchase order’s fulfillment.
 Besides funding for you, you are offering export finance for your vendor.

 Cash Against Documents or a Vendor Guarantee is the low-cost and preferred way for Bankers Factoring to fund your purchase orders, knowing we will also factor your invoices immediately.
 We smooth the gears of global trade via trade financing.
 Cash Against Documents or CAD is one of the cost-effective alternatives to purchase order funding.

 Step 6: You extend credit to the customer: Send the customer an invoice for the products and tell them they have credit available.
 When a customer’s payment is delayed, the cost of purchase order financing rises as well.

 Step 7: Bankers Factoring then buy your invoice(s) and uses the factoring proceeds to “take out” the balance owed on the purchase order funding.

 Step 8: Once the account debtor or your customer pays Bankers Factoring, we wire the earned reserve minus the receivable factoring fees.

 To learn more about PO Financing, visit our previous article Trade Financing with Bankers Factoring about how PO funding and invoice factoring work together.

 Who Can Use PO Financing?

 Most businesses that rely on external suppliers to provide resale products can use PO financing.
 PO Financing with Bankers Factoring frees up our client’s cash flow to grow their business with existing or new customers.

 Below are some businesses that benefit from Purchase Order (PO) Financing:

-Distributors: Distributors can lower their upfront costs during peak seasons while still meeting buyer demand for high-margin products by reducing inventory levels.
-Distributors can use purchase order financing to keep a higher inventory level on hand while offloading costs that reduce cash flow.
+Distributors: Distributors can reduce upfront costs during peak seasons by lowering inventory levels while still meeting buyer demand for high-margin products.
+This can be achieved by utilizing purchase order financing to maintain a higher inventory level and offload costs that impact cash flow.